derektypist/derek-dhammaloka-cv/README.md

 On each of the pages, there are links to Facebook and LinkedIn.
 Tooltips are provided on hovering over the links.

 On the Interests page, you can get more information on BCS, W3Schools and IMA by selecting one of the links (opens in a new tab).
+You can also view the locations of the Conferences and Meetups I have attended on Google Maps.
+The Conferences and Meetups do not have to be limited to Information Technology.

 On the GitHub page, simply enter the username (e.g. derektypist) on the input field.
 If the username is blank, you will be asked to enter a username.
 If the username does not exist, then there is no information for that username.
 If there is information for the username, you will see the username, image (if any), number of followers, number following, number of repositories and repo list.
+If there are repos, select one of the repos to view the repository (opens in a new tab) or hover over one of the repos to view a tooltip (e.g. View Repository for Hello-World).
 If you have made too many requests, you will be asked to wait until a certain time.

 On the Download CV, you can download a copy of my CV for printing.